“Go to church.”

 - Hillary Clinton did not say it that way, of course.
 She knows better.
 Rather, she speaks of Planned Parenthood as a reasonable partner of the government.
 The organization presents itself as a site for sex education but in the last three years, over one million abortions have been performed at Planned Parenthood.

-- Each of us learned as kids to use words which veiled their real meaning-euphemisms.
+Each of us learned as kids to use words that veiled their real meaning-euphemisms.
 Words which make something unacceptable seem reasonable, acceptable.
-‘I wasn’t lying, I just didn’t tell you’ or ‘It’s not stealing, they will never notice.’
+‘I wasn’t lying, I just didn’t tell you’ or ‘It’s not stealing, look at how many they have, they will never notice one less!”

-- In a former career in academic medicine, we became proficient.
+In a former career in academic medicine, we became proficient in the use of euphemisms.
 Fear of suit for wrongful discharge led to creative ways to get rid of poor performers.Lay-offs became RIF’s, reduction in force, re-engineering invariably led to lay-offs.
 For us managers, it was more palatable to think in terms of phrases rather than people, just like calling babies fetuses or the murder of innocents collateral damage.

-- Our culture clearly believes that homosexuality should be ‘taught’ to our kids; among those homosexuals there will likely be a small number of them who are attracted to kids.
+Our culture believes that homosexuality should be ‘taught’ to our kids; among those homosexuals, there will likely be a small number of them who are attracted to kids.
 Isn’t there an obvious disconnect here?

 None of these things is in and of itself, new.

-Covens and devotion to Satan have existed for centuries, women have aborted unwanted babies since our beginning.
+Covens and devotion to Satan have existed for centuries, and women have aborted unwanted babies since the beginning.
 There is nothing novel about same sex attraction or attacks against the church.
-Emotional manipulation is at the heart of any and all persuasion.
-What feels new to me is that none of these things is hidden, they are displayed by leaders as acceptable as the norm, worse, the truth.
+Emotional manipulation is at the heart of any persuasion.
+What feels new to me is that none of these things is hidden.
+They are displayed by leaders as the norm, worse, the truth.

-When my friend said that her concern was that her children would not be taught truth in public school, my suggestion was not intended as a panacea, far from it.
+When my friend said her children would not be taught the truth in public school, my suggestion was not intended as a panacea, far from it.
 Churches are filled with people-sinners.
-That is why they are there.
-Homosexuals, abortionists, thiefs, liars, cheats, adulterers, fornicators, we’re all there.
+That is why we are there.
+Homosexuals, abortionists, thieves, liars, cheats, adulterers, fornicators, we’re all there.
 We are not alone in our sickness.
 We don’t pretend we’re not sick because we know where to find the physician.
 Go to church.